Scale customer reach and grow sales with AskHandle chatbot

 6. Inverse (for square matrices)

-The inverse of a matrix is a matrix that, when multiplied with the original, results in the identity matrix.
+The inverse of a matrix gives a matrix that, when multiplied with the original, results in the identity matrix.
 Not all matrices have inverses.

 Assuming: